 The question asks if I practice meditation.
 I do.
 In the past I practiced lectio divina by considering a text, perhaps a verse from a psalm, and turning it over and over in my mind, asking what it says about my relationship with God, or God’s relationship with me, or my relationship with others.
 I have also meditated in a yoga class with the guidance of the teacher, sitting in a lotus position as best as I am able (see the Excursus on Postures for Meditation below this article).* Yoga techniques are employed in many forms of meditation.

 Patanjali’s Yoga Sutras

 Many people learn to meditate today in yoga classes.
 Patanjali’s classic Yoga-Sutras (perhaps ca. 200 AD) was really a manual dealing with the techniques of meditation.
 It has little to say about the postures that dominate modern yoga practice.
 In the Yoga-Sutras the postures (asanas) were intended not as physical exercise but as “seats” to support meditation.
 (The Sanskrit word asana means “seat” and the most common posture was the seated lotus position.
-It derives from the custom of South Asian rulers and teachers sat on a large cushion with a lotus design.)
+It derives from the custom of South Asian rulers and teachers sitting on a large cushion with a lotus design.)
 The postures (asanas ) and breathing techniques (pranayama) were intended to stabilize the body to enable one to concentrate on a single object (dharana).
 Along with pratyahara (retaining or closing off the senses to remove the distractions of the outside world), dharana prepared the way for meditation properly understood (dhyāna).
 Meditation might then lead to pure contemplation or absorption (samādhi).
 Along with the preliminary yamas (moral principles) and viyamas (ritual purification of the body), which are preparations for meditation, these concepts comprise the eight limbs (ashtanga) of yoga.
-Thus the eight limbs are: moral principles, ritual purification, posture, breath control, control of the senses, concentration or focus, meditation, and contemplation or insight.
+Thus the eight limbs in order are: moral principles, ritual purification, posture, breath control, control of the senses, concentration, meditation, and contemplation or insight.